 - Entrepreneurs who do not personally live, or own businesses based in Minnesota.*

 - Companies with annual revenues exceeding $1 Million

-- Companies who have already taken 1st or 2nd place in a prior season’s MN Cup Division.**
+- Companies who have already taken 1st place in a prior season’s MN Cup Division.**

 *Students attending a Minnesota college or University are welcome to apply to the Student Division, even if their permanent address is out of state.

 ** Entrepreneurs who have previously won prize money in MN Cup or have been affiliated with other teams are welcome to re-apply with a new company or new idea.

 Check out our division descriptions page.
 Some divisions are separated by industry type.
 Some divisions are based on age/school status.
 The Impact Division requires additional considerations.
 Division categories are broad, it is likely that your company fits in more than one division.
 If you’ve reviewed the description pages and are still having trouble deciding, reach out to the MN Cup team at firstname.lastname@example.org for guidance.

 No. Many of you will find you fit into more than one division.
 We recommend you pick the division where you feel you will stand out to the judges as offering a unique value proposition.
 You can only apply to one division per company per season.
 If you are part of more than one company, each company can apply separately, but they need to be distinct entities.

 Yes!
 We welcome back anyone who previously entered and did not win money as a finalist.
 Prior winners can submit a new idea not associated with a previous win.